Ford Pro Telematics Enterprise Redesign at Scale

 Cross-Functional Alignment

-I led workshops to unify PM, Engineering, Data Science, and CX around:
+Created process to unify PM, Engineering, PO and Design teams around:

 • Workflow models